MetanoKid/coding-scars/_drafts/memory-manager-1.md

     TO(ON_ALL,            ON_INITIALIZATION | ON_ALLOCATION | ON_DEALLOCATION, 0xFF) \
 {% endhighlight %}

 _What's this sorcery?_, you may ask.
-We're defining five values to model a bitmask so we can store several values.
-The `ON_ALL` value can be used as any of the three ones it references.
+We're defining five values to model a bitmask so we can store several values in only one variable.
+The `ON_ALL` value represents a combination of the three ones it references.
 We'll use these values with the `&` bitwise operator to check whether the flag is set.
-If we used a binary representation for all of the values we'd get:
+If we were to use a binary representation for all of the values we'd get:

 {% highlight text %}
 NONE              -> 0000